floeff/routeros-configuration/README.md

 Although files have the RSC suffix for syntax highlighting, they are **not** suited for automated deployment.
 You can copy-paste individual configuration lines on the console, but the files have **not been tested for unattended use**.
 I might work on this, and/or Ansible scripts, at a later stage.
 Any help is welcome!

 ## Required software
 The scripts are based on RouterOS 7.x.
-The older and currently LTS version 6.x has a slightly different syntax, against which the scripts have not been tested against.
+The older and currently LTS version 6.x has a slightly different syntax, against which the scripts have not been tested.

 ### Upgrading to RouterOS 7.x